 2. Pigeon Forge/Gatlinburg Area

 Pigeon Forge is a beautiful town nestled in the foothills of the Great Smoky Mountains.
-Whether you want to eat at a family-friendly restaurant, play laser tag or mini-golf, or explore the abundant opportunities to enjoy the nature available in the mountains, you’ll find it all here.
-The town is one of the gateways to the Great Smoky Mountains National Park.
-What’s more, you’ll find a number of 18-hole golf courses in the Gatlinburg and Pigeon Forge areas.
+Whether you want to spend your nights at family-friendly restaurants, play laser tag or mini-golf, or explore the endless attractions, you’ll find it all here (and in nearby Gatlinburg).
+The best part?
+These towns are popular gateways to the Great Smoky Mountains National Park, a world-renowned natural oasis with incredible wildlife and scenic views.

 Things to Do in the Pigeon Forge/Gatlinburg Area

-- Extreme adventures.
+Extreme adventures.
 If your family is older or more adventurous, you can try extreme adventures, such as whitewater rafting, free falling at an indoor skydiving facility, or rolling downhill in a gravity park.

-- Great Smoky Mountains.
-The possibilities in the mountains include great hikes and thousands of acres filled with abundant wildlife including black bears, and Cades Cove, the most visited area of the Great Smoky Mountains, which is known for its beautiful landscapes.
+Great Smoky Mountains.
+The possibilities in the Smokies are endless.
+Grab a Great Smoky Mountains cabin rental and enjoy hikes through thousands of acres filled with wildlife as varied as white-tailed deer, elk, black bear, and turkeys.
+Cades Cove — the most visited area of the Great Smoky Mountains — is also known for its beautiful landscapes.

 Things to Do in Chattanooga

-- Chickamauga.
+Chickamauga.
 Found on Lookout Mountain, the Chickamauga & Chattanooga National Military Park allows you to explore terrain once crossed by Civil War troops.
 This is the oldest and largest of America’s Civil War parks and includes several sections of land north and south of the Tennessee-Georgia border.

 Things to Do in Memphis